Xetibo/ReSet-Doc/sections/result/plugins/keyboard.typ

 The keyboard layouts in Hyprland are stored in a hypr.conf file, which is a configuration file and can be modified using multiple ways.

-One way is to use Hyprctl, a command-line tool that can be used to modify the setting.
-The problem with it is that the settings set by Hyprctl are not persistent.
+One way is to use hyprctl, a command-line tool that can be used to modify the setting.
+The problem with it is that the settings set by hyprctl are not persistent.
 That means that those changes disappear after a restart @hyprctl.

 The other method is to write it directly into the hypr.conf file.
-Because the configuration file uses a custom configuration language called hyprlang, it's very hard to make changes in a specific area there because currently no parser exists for it.
+Because the configuration file uses a custom configuration language called hyprlang, it is very hard to make changes in a specific area there because currently no parser exists for it.
 The solution to this is that the user is required to create a new configuration file and link it from the hypr.conf.